dirtystylus/eleventy-test/posts/eleventy-building-image-gallery-photoswipe/index.md

 ![Image lightbox modal with black and white photo of a stump in a frozen canal](lightbox.jpg "PhotoSwipe lightbox modal"){data-responsiver=cinemascope}

-## The problem

-* I had worked out styling for block-level images in a post
-* I wanted to have support for galleries
-* Thought about just linking to Flickr, but wanted to have everything in the site
-* There are an astounding number of JavaScript image galleries and lightboxes
-* I wanted one that didn’t rely on jQuery, mostly because I didn’t want the library dependency (this feels pretty flimsy, jQuery works, just use it instead of having puritanical objections like I did)
+*TL;DR*: I’ve set up a [CodePen project](https://codepen.io/dirtystylus/project/full/ZgePbo) that you can dig through.

-For as long as I’ve been blogging I’ve also wanted to have a photo gallery solution.
-Earlier versions of my blog linked to galleries that I managed in Flickr, and that remains an option for this site.
+For as long as I’ve been blogging I’ve wanted to have a photo gallery solution, so that I could mix in batches of photos without necessarily creating a super-long scroll on a post.
+Earlier versions of my blog linked to galleries that I managed in Flickr, and that remains an option.
 However, one of my design principles for this site was to keep as much of the content within the site as possible.[^1]

-So I started looking for a solution, and let me tell you: there are a lot of JavaScript image gallery/lightbox solutions out there.
-My requirements were:
+So I started looking for a solution, and let me tell you: there are a *lot* of JavaScript image gallery/lightbox solutions out there.
+My list of requirements was fairly short:

 * Touch and keyboard support
 * Minimal UI
 * Vanilla JavaScript

-That last requirement is more of personal preference: jQuery works, and if you’re using other jQuery plugins it’s a no-brainer.
-The ecosystem is vast, which is an advantage.
+(That last requirement is more of personal preference.
+If I had existing jQuery plugins that I wanted to use I would have searched in the deeper pool of jQuery-based options.)

-I ended up testing three:
+I ended up testing three solutions:

 * [Medium Zoom](https://medium-zoom.francoischalifour.com): this has a pretty nice execution but lacked keyboard support
 * [SmartPhoto](https://github.com/appleple/SmartPhoto): I like this one but the display falls apart on very small viewports, like my first-generation iPhone SE
 * [PhotoSwipe](https://photoswipe.com): This is what I ended up using

-## The Lightbox

-* PhotoSwipe supported touch, keyboard, and had a minimal UI.
-* The responsive torture test where other galleries had failed: rendering on my original iPhone SE
-* PhotoSwipe is not plug and play, it wants you to code an array, or create a markup structure that it can process
-* There are examples but I ended up writing my own handler
-* A dealbreaker might be [PhotoSwipe’s requirements for image dimensions](https://photoswipe.com/documentation/faq.html#image-size)

 I heard about PhotoSwipe through this [Twitter thread](https://twitter.com/TatianaTMac/status/1205924261862334465) from Tatiana Mac, specifically [this reply from Rich Holman](https://twitter.com/dogwonder/status/1205925479414452224).
 Rich’s example was more of a standalone gallery, not one tied to a post, but it had the seeds of what I needed.

 PhotoSwipe managed to check off my requirements, and more importantly the experience *felt* nice when I was testing on different devices.
-The documentation is very up front about it requiring some work to set up.
+That said, it’s not an automated solution where you just point it at a folder of images.
+The documentation is very clear about it requiring some work to set up.
 There are pretty good examples in the [documentation](https://photoswipe.com/documentation/getting-started.html).
-What follows is very specific to my implementation, but I hope it’s helpful for others with a similar scenario in mind.
+What follows is very specific to my implementation within Eleventy, but I hope it’s helpful for others with a similar scenario in mind.

 I have a few dependencies that may not match your setup: I use Nicolas Hoizey’s [Images Responsiver](https://github.com/nhoizey/images-responsiver/tree/main/packages/eleventy-plugin-images-responsiver) plugin,[^2] and [I use Netlify Large Media](/posts/netlify-large-media-and-eleventy/) to scale images on the server side, instead of pre-processing images as a build step.

-### Markup
+## Generating the Gallery Markup

 Here’s an example of the markup pattern I wanted to generate: